 Wall push-ups are a great bodyweight exercise that can help strengthen your chest, shoulders, and triceps.

-They can also help improve your posture and stability, as well as increase your upper body strength and endurance.
+They can also help improve your posture and stability and increase your upper body strength and endurance.

 Standing push-ups are a low-impact exercise that people of all fitness levels can do.
 So, they are a good choice for people who are just starting to do strength training.